dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 Notice that the `App` class is extending `WidgetBase`, a [generic class](https://www.typescriptlang.org/docs/handbook/generics.html#generic-classes) that accepts the `WidgetProperties` interface.
 This will give our class several default properties and behaviors that are expected to be present in a Dojo 2 widget.
 Also, notice that we have added the `export` and `default` keywords before the `class` keyword.
 This is the ES6 standard approach for creating modules, which Dojo 2 leverages when creating a widget - the widget should be the default export in order to make it as convenient as possible to use.

 Our next step is to override `WidgetBase`'s `render` method to generate the application's view.
-The `render` method has the following signature `protected render(): DNode`, which means that our render method has to return a `DNode` (an abstraction for an [HyperScript](https://github.com/hyperhype/hyperscript) node) so that the application's projector knows what to render.
+The `render` method has the following signature `protected render(): DNode`, which means that our render method has to return a `DNode` (an abstraction for a [HyperScript](https://github.com/hyperhype/hyperscript) node) so that the application's projector knows what to render.
 The normal way to generate this `DNode` is by calling either the `v` or `w` functions.

 {% instruction 'To start, let\'s use the simplest `render` method by adding this to the `App` class:' %}